rpspankaj/hackathon-1/README.md

-<h2>RESTfull web services with Spring Boot, Jersey and hibernate using sqllite database (Java configuration).</h2>
+<h2>RESTfull web services with Spring Boot, Jersey and hibernate using postgress database (Java configuration).
+The Application is hosted in Heroku https://hack-rest.herokuapp.com </h2>

 <b>Technologies:</b>
 <ul>